What to Do About Invasives

 Removing all invasives at once may hurt local populations of New England cottontails and other wildlife.
 It may make sense to gradually remove exotic plants over a period of years.
 Conservationists recommend ongoing monitoring and management to prevent exotic species from dominating a site – something that invasives can do quickly, sometimes in only two or three years.

 Different kinds of invasives can be controlled in different ways.
 Learn about manual, chemical, and biocontrol techniques in “Invasive Exotic Plants in Early-Successional Habitats,” Chapter 8 in Managing Grasslands, Shrublands and Young Forests for Wildlife: A Guide for the Northeast.
+And gain insight into how to plan for successful management of invasive plants on sites inhabited by wildlife, including New England cottontails.

 Learn more about invasive plants within the New England cottontail's range.